Undergraduate Study - Frequently asked questions

 If I am a non-native English speaker and I have already done an English proficiency test like the TOEFL or Cambridge Language Exam, do I still have to take an SAT or ACT?

 Yes!
 If you are required to do the SAT/ACT, English proficiency tests like the TOEFL, IELTS or Cambridge CAE cannot be used to replace an SAT/ACT test.

-If I “pass” the SAT, am I automatically admitted to Jacobs University?
+If I “pass” the SAT, am I automatically admitted to Constructor University?

-What is the best way to have my test scores sent to Jacobs University?
+What is the best way to have my test scores sent to Constructor University?
 What is the institution code?

-Students who want their SAT/ACT scores directly sent to Jacobs University should indicate the Code Number 3665 for the SAT and 5249 for the ACT.
+Students who want their SAT/ACT scores directly sent to Constructor University should indicate the Code Number 3665 for the SAT and 5249 for the ACT.

 Can I prepare for this test?
-Does Jacobs University provide such training?
+Does Constructor University provide such training?

 When will applicants be informed about the outcome of their application?

 You will be informed about our decision within 2 - 4 weeks from the completion of your application.

 Is there a separate application process for international (non-German) applicants?